Bovid hybrid: Hybrids between wild and domestic goats

-Goat hybrid can do occur, such as the Alpine ibex (Capra ibex), Wild goat (Capra aegagrus), and the domestic goat ((Capra hircus) especially where their ranges overlap, and domestic goats become feral, with the horn shape, body size and coat patterns often being intermediate between the parent species.
+Goat hybrids can do occur, such as the Alpine ibex (Capra ibex), Wild goat (Capra aegagrus), and the domestic goat (Capra hircus) especially where their ranges overlap, and domestic goats become feral, with the horn shape, body size and coat patterns often being intermediate between the parent species.

 Hybrids between goats and sheep

 Goats (Capra hircus) and sheep (Ovis aires) are closely related and can interbreed, they belong to different genera, with sheep having 54 chromosomes and goats having 60 chromosomes, as hybrid offspring are generally infertile and can result in a stillbirth.
 Despite widespread shared pasturing of goats and sheep, these hybrids are very rare, demonstrating the genetic distance between the two species.
 They are not to be confused with sheep–goat chimera, which are artificially created by combining the embryos of a goat and a sheep.

+Hybrids between Barbary sheep (Ammotragus lervia) and domestic goats have also been produced.
+Hybridization of Barbary sheep and goats have produced live, fertile female hybrids (often with 57 chromosomes), and these hybrids can even backcross with rams.

 Hybrids between mouflon and sheep

 Mouflon (Ovis gmelini) and sheep (Ovis aires) are known to hybridize with each other.
 These hybrids, often referred to as Corsican sheep in Texas, can display a range of characteristics, including coat color, tail length, and horn size that are intermediate between the two parent species.